Note: this ride is from Tom Holub’s Berkeley Death Ride Web Page.

 The lsat time I got (slightly) lost was on Claremont Blvd.
 Intersecting Ashby, it then forks into Claremont Blvd. and Claremont Ave.
 Tom’s page says “make a right on Claremont Blvd” so I followed Claremont Blvd.
 Unfortunately, I did not read down much further where it says “go up Claremont Ave.”
 I knew I had to go up Claremont, however, and soon it became obvious that Claremont Blvd. would only go deeper into Berkeley, so I turned around and went up the avenue.

 Anyway, enough about getting lost.
 This was a splendid ride!
 Despite the number of climbs (and I did about 9 significant climbs instead of 6, for a total of 60 miles, due to getting lost), it was not impossible.
 The key is to stay within yourself, and minimize going anaerobic.
-If you take your time going up the climbs, everything is manageable, esp. since most climbs are pretty short.
+If you take your time going up the climbs, everything is manageable, especially since most climbs are pretty short.

 I highly recommend it to anyone who likes bike climbs!